 While the home is seen as a symbol of old East Hampton, Newbold says it can be modified.
 “Historically, it’s not protected in any way.”
 Only the timber frame houses and homes in the historic district are protected from demolition.
 “This part of the village is not.”

-Located just minutes from Georgica Beach, it is largest village estate lot available so close to the ocean.
-The property provides major potential for perspective buyers looking to create their own retreat.
+Located just minutes from Georgica Beach, it is the largest village estate lot available so close to the ocean.
+The property provides major potential for prospective buyers looking to create their own retreat.
 Zoning allows for a substantial home — to the tune of 10,550 square feet, plus a finished basement.
 Even with a home of that size, there will be plenty of room for a pool and tennis court.

-With its front facade facing Apaquogue Road, perspective buyers interested in restoring the house have asked about picking it up and moving it to the center of the property, which could be done.
+With its front facade facing Apaquogue Road, prospective buyers interested in restoring the house have asked about picking it up and moving it to the center of the property, which could be done.
 Though there are two separate entrances to the property, one on Apaquogue Road and one on LaForest Road, one move that cannot happen is a subdivision as it is located in a four-acre zoning.

 But, the home does carry a rich history.
 According to “Images of America: East Hampton,” the house stands on the site of the first boarding house in the East Hampton summer colony, operated by Abraham D. Candy, a teacher at the Clinton Academy (now a museum).
 Candy also owned a 107-acre farm and began renting to boarders in the early 1840s.